RichLogan/JustHealth/Documentation/Technical Documentation/development.rst

 The JustHealth application was developed using an iterative approach with a strong focus on being as fast and lightweight as possible.

-One of the ways we achieved this was through the use of various tools, below is an outline of general development process and how these tools were used in order to improve the way we worked.
+One of the primary ways we achieved this was through the use of various tools and processes.
+In some cases we took small parts of methodologies or tools in order to make them work best for us.

 ---------------------------
 General Development Process